How to invest in IBEX 35 index funds in 2023

 Should I invest in the IBEX 35 index?

 Yes, IBEX 35 investing is a great choice if you’re looking for a safer investment with more price stability compared to picking individual stocks.
-It gives you an instantly diverse portfolio with exposure to a broad area of the stock market.
+It’s also ideal if you don’t have the time to actively manage a portfolio of stocks, because you can simply invest in a bunch at the same time and then leave it alone.

 The flip side is that you have less control over which companies you invest in.
 An index committee decides how the index works, and you can’t pick and choose the underlying companies you like the most.
 The IBEX 35 is better suited to hands-off investors, compared to those who have the skills, experience, and desire to pick their own stocks.